John Nash's work makes as good a case as any for the value of curiosity-driven research

-13 hours ago in The Culture of Chemistry
+13 minutes ago in The Curious Wavefunction

 "He did not direct from the head office.
 He was intellectually and even physically present at each decisive step.
 He was present in the laboratory or in the seminar rooms, when a new effect was measured, when a new idea was conceived.
 It was not that he contributed so many ideas or suggestions; he did so sometimes, but his main influence came from something else.
 It was his continuous and intense presence, which produced a sense of direct participation in all of us; it created that unique atmosphere of enthusiasm and challenge that pervaded the place throughout its time"